 The Management Board will be responsible for the approval of the policy. in approving this policy, acknowledges that it accepts full responsibility for its implementation.
-Day-to-day responsibility for the operation of this policy is the responsibility of the Chief Executive with assistance from the Corporate Services Manager and Asset Manager.
+Day-to-day responsibility for the operation of this policy is the responsibility of the Chief Executive with assistance from the Head of Finance & Corporate Services and Head of Asset Services.